amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:

+* generator.py containing the ingestion of data.
+This assumes:
+   * the metadata and labels are stored in a comma separated file `filename.csv`,
+   * the CSV file has labels and the paths to the images,
+   * iterators to be passed to the training module
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network